April Carter

-April Carter (22 November 1937 – 16 August 2022) was a British peace activist.
-She was a political lecturer at the universities of Lancaster, Somerville College, Oxford and Queensland, and was a Fellow at the Stockholm International Peace Research Institute from 1985 to 1987.
-She was an Honorary Research Fellow of the Centre for Peace and Reconciliation Studies, Coventry University, and a 'senior editor' on the international editorial board for the International Encyclopedia of Peace to be published by Oxford University Press (New York).
+April Flore Carter (22 November 1937 – 16 August 2022) was a British peace activist.

+Biography

-April Carter was active in the nuclear disarmament movement in Britain in the late 1950s and early 1960s, becoming Secretary of the Direct Action Committee Against Nuclear War in May 1958 (just after it had organised the first Aldermaston March), and was involved in early civil disobedience at nuclear missile bases.
+Carter was born on 22 November 1937 in Gloucestershire.
+Active in the nuclear disarmament movement in Britain in the late 1950s and early 1960s, Carter become Secretary of the Direct Action Committee Against Nuclear War in May 1958 (just after it had organised the first Aldermaston March), and was involved in early civil disobedience at nuclear missile bases.

 In 1961 she was European coordinator for the San Francisco to Moscow March organised by the US Committee for Nonviolent Action, and 1961–62 was an assistant editor at the international pacifist weekly Peace News.
 During the revived nuclear disarmament movement of the 1980s she was a member of the Alternative Defence Commission, which published an analysis of non-nuclear defence options for Britain in Defence Without the Bomb (Taylor and Francis, 1983).

+From 1976 to 1984, Carter was a tutor and fellow at Somerville College, Oxford.
+Carter was also a political lecturer at the universities of Lancaster and Queensland, and was a Fellow at the Stockholm International Peace Research Institute from 1985 to 1987.
+She was an Honorary Research Fellow of the Centre for Peace and Reconciliation Studies, Coventry University, and a 'senior editor' on the international editorial board for the International Encyclopedia of Peace to be published by Oxford University Press (New York).

-Carter died on 16 August 2022, at the age of 84.
+On 16 August 2022, Carter died at her home in Letchworth Garden City aged 84.